 - Office 365 — Central webmail and calendar services.

 - eProfile — Set your contact information, change your eID password, set K-State Alerts, and more.

-- K-State Online powered by Canvas — An Internet-based learning management system for on-campus and distance students, with customized courses, course schedules, etc.
+- Canvas — An Internet-based learning management system for on-campus and distance students, with customized courses, course schedules, etc.

 - Human Resource Information System (HRIS) — Employees can view paycheck, leave balances, benefit summaries, total compensation, and training summaries.

 K-State's high-speed data network allows access from residence-hall rooms, the K-State Student Union, the library, university computing labs, technology classrooms, and many locations with wireless support.